 Establish Credit in Canada:

-As soon as you arrive in Canada, its important to start building your credit history.
+As soon as you arrive in Canada, it’s important to start building your credit history.
 A strong score will not only help you qualify for a mortgage, but it will also help you get a better rate.
-You can do this by paying your bills in full each month, use and pay off your credit cards, and maintain a consistent source of employment income.
+You can do this by paying your bills in full each month, using and paying off your credit cards, and maintaining a consistent source of employment income.

 Have Proof of your Financial Situation to Qualify for a Mortgage: